glen-macharia-kinyua/shelta-home_docs/installation.md

 <a name="installation"></a>
 ## Install on hosting

-> If you're a Laravel developer and you want to customize our source code in `platform/core` and `platform/packages`, you need to delete folder `/vendor` then run command `composer install` to reinstall vendor packages.
+> {warning} If you're a Laravel developer and you want to customize our source code in `platform/core` and `platform/packages`, you need to delete folder `/vendor` then run command `composer install` to reinstall vendor packages.

 - Upload all files into the root folder of your hosting (normally, it is`public_html`).
 - Create a database and import data from `database.sql` (it's located in source code).